alexistdev/alexistdev/README.md

 ### Hi there 👋 I'm Alexsander Hendra Wijaya

-I am a student at Infomartic And Bussiness Darmajaya and also a freelance developer.
+I am a student of Infomartic And Bussiness Darmajaya and also a freelance developer.
 Right now i am currently focusing on developing web-based applications and android-based applications.
 And here is some information about myself :

 - 🔭 I’m currently working on Freelance
 - 🌱 I’m currently learning Kotlin and Android Studio